IRAN – Yazd

 Two gold rods with a curl at each end: The left side signifies pure sacred thoughts, the right side devastating thoughts.

 Lower sinker of figure: It has three parts: bad thoughts, bad words and bad deeds.
 The heavier the sinker of our bad thoughts, words and deeds, the more impediments appear in the way of progress.
-Image result for faravahar symbol

 Image result for faravahar symbol

 TOWERS OF SILENCE (Zorastrian Dekhmeh).
 These are two circular stone structures each on two rocky summits just outside Yazd.
-Zorastrians used sky burial where the corpse was consumed by vultures leaving only the bones.
+Zoroastrians used sky burial where the corpse was consumed by vultures leaving only the bones.

 When a person died, the corpse was taken to a Mordo Zod, a special room outside the village where it was washed, shrouded and registered.
 Then it was transferred to the Towers of Silence by Nesasalers.
-Because they dealt with dead bodies and thus could transfer disease, they lived in their own buildings and were not allowed to enter villages.
+Because they dealt with dead bodies and thus could transfer disease, they lived in their buildings and were not allowed to enter villages.
 They were also the only ones allowed to enter the Towers of Silence.
 The towers had high walls and a high entrance with no stairs closed by a metal door to prevent other scavengers from entering.
 Vultures have the advantage of eating at the same spot and don’t drag carrion elsewhere.
 It took about 2 weeks to reduce the corpse to only bones.
 The Nesasalar then collected the bones and threw them into the well in the middle of the sky tower (ostoda) and poured lime, sulphur and an acidic liquid called tizab onto the bones to decompose them.
 Rainwater then took away the residue.

 Sky burials were stopped 60 years ago for hygiene reasons.
-Apparently vultures started to avoid human carrion for uncertain reasons (presence of antibiotics and other “poisons”?).
-Image result for TOWERS OF SILENCE
+Apparently, vultures started to avoid human carrion for uncertain reasons (the presence of antibiotics and other “poisons”?).

-Why sky burial?
-Religious: Zorastrians believed in the afterlife and the beginning of ongoing happiness.
+Religious: Zoroastrians believed in the afterlife and the beginning of ongoing happiness.
 Vultures were the best way to start this process.
 They believed this was the best way to protect the environment and the four elements – earth, water (wells), air (infectious and respiratory diseases) and fire (Zorastrians thought burning a corpse was inappropriate).
 Sanitary: prevent diseases from spreading.
 Vulture saliva has enzymes that destroy infectious agents.
 Historical: Aryans, the original Iranians, came from cold mountainous areas where it was often not possible to bury bodies in the frozen or rocky ground and they used sky burial.

 Zoroastrians History and Culture Museum.
 Next door to the fire temple are exhibits explaining all the tenets of Zoroastrianism.
-Downstairs is a well done photography exhibit of the Zoroastrian sites around Iran, the people, marriages and their festivals.
+Downstairs is a well-done photography exhibit of the Zoroastrian sites around Iran, the people, marriages and their festivals.

 Day 7 Yazd